mahlenmorris/VCVRack/README.md

 the length of time might get shorter or longer if in2 changes while the WAIT has started.
-For example, if in2 is 10.0 when the WAIT starts, then it will start to wait for 1000 millis.
-However, if, say, 100 milliseconds later the value of in2 changes to 0.5, then the WAIT was for 50 milliseconds, what should happen?
+For example, if in2 is 10.0 when the WAIT starts, then it will *start* to wait for 1000 millis.
+However, if, say, 100 milliseconds later the value of in2 changes to 0.5, then the WAIT is now for 50 milliseconds.
+What should happen?

 What BASICally does is frequently recompute the wait time and then see if the WAIT has already exceeded the new value; if it does, the WAIT ends and the next